-a.
+- a.
 Notification of the parent shall be mailed and shall state that the parent of any student between the ages of 7 and 16 years of age may be prosecuted under the General Compulsory Attendance Law if these absences cannot be justified under established policies (see G.S.
-115C-378).

-b.
+115C-378). - b.
 A copy of the notice will be directed to the counselor and classroom teachers who will work with the student and family to remedy the problem (see G.S.
 115C- 378).
-If warranted, the counselor or Director may take legal action.

-Please keep in mind that at anytime the Director, school counselor, teachers, or parents can request that the Attendance Council meet again to review the plan put in place after the 6th absence.
+If warranted, the counselor or Director may take legal action. - Please keep in mind that at anytime the Director, school counselor, teachers, or parents can request that the Attendance Council meet again to review the plan put in place after the 6th absence.
 The goal of that plan is to address and resolve attendance issues, however, if the plan needs to be revised, the Council can choose to do so at any time.
-The school counselors and teachers will be in frequent contact with the families after this meeting.

-3. After 10 accumulated unexcused absences in a school year, the director or the director's designee shall review any report or investigation prepared under G.S.
+The school counselors and teachers will be in frequent contact with the families after this meeting. - 3.
+After 10 accumulated unexcused absences in a school year, the director or the director's designee shall review any report or investigation prepared under G.S.
 115C- 381 and shall confer with the student and the student's parent, guardian, or custodian, if possible, to determine whether the parent, guardian, or custodian has received notification pursuant to this section and made a good faith effort to comply with the law.
-If the director or the director's designee determines that the parent, guardian, or custodian has not made a good faith effort to comply with the law.
-If the director or the director of social services of the county where the child resides.
-If the director or the director's designee determines that the parent, guardian, or custodian has made a good faith effort to comply with the law, the director shall notify the district attorney and the director of social services of the county where the child resides.
-If the director or the director's designee determines that the parent, guardian has made a good faith effort to comply with the law, the director may file a complaint with the juvenile court counselor pursuant to Chapter 7B of the
+If the director or the director's designee determines that the parent, guardian, or custodian has not made a good faith effort to comply with the law, the director shall notify the district attorney and the director of social services of the county where the child resides.
+If the director or the director's designee determines that the parent, guardian, or custodian has made a good faith effort to comply with the law, the director may file a complaint with the juvenile court counselor pursuant to Chapter 7B of the